pyvisa/pyvisa-py/docs/source/compliance.rst

 Note that this is PyVISA-Py specific, and that some gateways may not support this feature.

+You can also use the same mechanism to execute other commands via `interface.device_docmd()`.
+See the documentation of VXI-11 and potentially the documentation of your gateway for details.
+Some gateways even support parallel polling via this.

 As mentioned in the code, only use this on VXI-11, on the SICL address (typically ``gpib0``).